bmccary/phs-roster/README.md

 1. `git clone https://github.com/bmccary/phs-roster.git`
 1. `cd phs-roster`
 1. We will call this directory the root directory.
+1. There are many options which are described in the file `options.mk`.
+You shouldn't edit that file though.
+Rather edit/create the file `local.mk` set the value you want there, which will override the value in `options.mk`.

 # To Parse out NetID Images from CourseBook